-BUYING MINIATURE GOATS
+BUYING NIGERIAN DWARF GOATS

 Introducing goats to your property at a young age means you can train them to suit your environment and lifestyle.
 It is also easy for new owners to pick up any change in the babies health and know exactly what they are eating in those first few months when they are bottle raised.

 Each pair of baby goats come with bottles/teats and full feeding instructions, a mineral block and tube of drench.
 Babies are/will be registered with MGBA.
 Wethers are not DNA tested unless required for showing.
 Pick up is Monday to Friday.
 We may be able to accommodate a Saturday pick up, or meet you somewhere to shorten your trip, however note additional $110 fee for weekend day pick up of wethers/delivery.

 Goats sold on first in basis to suitable homes.
 Due to current demand, we do accept 25% deposit to secure animals, however you must have your PIC number before we can take a deposit.

-PRICES BREEDING STOCK - NIGERIAN DWARF/PYGMY
+PRICES BREEDING STOCK - NIGERIAN DWARF

 As these are a relatively new breed in Australia, pricing is subject to change so contact us to find out more.
-Pygmy goats are more than ND's due to resticted availabiltity of USA purebred stock.